All Collections

 To add a tag question, go to the survey builder, then navigate to Survey Section > Add section > Tag Question.

-Click on the Result Display option to enable or disable the landing page so that respondents will only see existing entries.
-To add field columns to display in the survey, choose from the drop-down as in the image below.
+Click on the Enable survey landing page option to enable or disable the landing page so that respondents will only see existing entries.

-The final tab of the survey is called Result Filtering.
-Result Filtering is an option that can be configured to give Survey contributors the ability to narrow down the list of components that they are seeing.
+The next tab of the survey is called Results Display.
+Results Display is an option that can be configured to give Survey contributors the ability to narrow down the list of components that they are seeing.
 For example, a Result Filter configured to the People workspace, on an ownership reference type, will let owners more easily find components that are relevant to them.

 There are two types of filters you can apply: